Botswana

 Quality Assurance

-The Accountants Act 2010 and the Financial Reporting Act 2010 require the establishment of mandatory quality assurance (QA) review systems for all audits in Botswana.
+The Accountants Act 2010 as amended and the Financial Reporting Act 2010 as amended require the establishment of mandatory quality assurance (QA) review systems for all non-audits and audits in Botswana respectively.

 Current Status: Adopted